ono-midori/ono-midori.github.io/techs/zguide.md

 - Use a solid-state drive rather than spinning iron oxide platters.
 - Pre-allocate the entire file, or allocate it in large chunks, which allows the circular buffer to grow and shrink as needed.
 This avoids fragmentation and ensures that most reads and writes are contiguous.

 And so on.
-What I'd not recommend is storing messages in a database, not even a “fast” key/value store, unless you really like a specific database and don't have performance worries.
+What I'd not recommend is storing messages in a database, not even a "fast" key/value store, unless you really like a specific database and don't have performance worries.
 You will pay a steep price for the abstraction, ten to a thousand times over a raw disk file.

 If you want to make Titanic even more reliable, duplicate the requests to a second server, which you'd place in a second location just far away enough to survive a nuclear attack on your primary location, yet not so far that you get too much latency.